-I make an effort to provide others, especially those who feel voiceless and invisible with “air time” so that their voices can be heard without condescension and pandering.
+I make an effort to provide others, especially those who feel voiceless and invisible, with “air time” so that their voices can be heard.

-I will work towards assuring that the table of discourse has equal representation as to gender, age, status, class and power brokers.
+I will work towards assuring that the table of discourse has equal representation as to gender, age, status and power brokers.

-I will not become an accessory, an accomplice, nor support unethical discourse.
+I will not become an accessory to or an accomplice in the support of unethical discourse.

 I may build on another’s comment or ask questions as to their reasoning and logic so as to authentically try to comprehend what is being expressed.

 I recognize the importance of silence.
 Time and space may be needed to reflect on what has been said.
-Sometimes pondering on new thinking requires distance and focus.
+Sometimes to ponder new thinking requires pause and reflection.

-I understand and believe that discourse is not a debate nor about winning but reaching awareness, consensus, compromise, focusing on the greater good as to representation, fairness, equity, harmony and justice.
+I understand and believe that discourse is not about winning a debate but reaching awareness, as well as consensus, and compromise.

-I must take full responsibility for what I say and when I choose to say it.
+I must take full responsibility for what I say, as well as when and where I choose to speak.

-I am responsible for my own learning.
-I realize that I can’t provide anyone with “readiness” to seek awareness, knowledge, learning and change.
+I am responsible for my own learning and “readiness” to seek awareness, knowledge, learning and change.

 I treat the candidness of others as a gift, honoring confidentiality.